It’s been years since I studied anything. Will I cope?

 How do I get my course material?

-Your study materials are in Adobe pdf format which you download from our website and print for offline studying.
+Your study materials are all online.
+Some may be in Adobe pdf format which you download from our website and print for offline studying.
 Some courses also have additional resources and learning material in the form of web pages, e-books and offline publications.

 What will happen if I miss a week due to work or other reasons?